 Many of our studies are conducted at local elementary schools and daycare centers.
-Our studies involve fun, age-appropriate games, and we always get written consent from parents beforehand.
+Our studies are non-invasive and involve fun, age-appropriate games, and we always get written consent from parents beforehand.
 Each child receives a small prize for signing up.

 Preschool Directors & School Principals

 What do I do with returned consent forms?